-If you’re planning to visit the Magic City of Miami, and thinking about how to get around, you may be wondering “do you need a rental car in Miami?”
+If you’re planning to visit the Magic City of Miami and thinking about how to get around, you may wonder, “do you need a rental car in Miami?”

 Sure, you’ll want to soak up the sun at a beachfront hotel or sip frosty cocktails at the pool, but you might want to check out sporting events, international cuisine, and natural attractions away from the city.
 If you don’t want to spend your entire vacation in one spot, you’ll need to choose a transportation plan.

 The city of Miami is located in South Florida’s Miami-Dade County.
 It’s a center of finance, international trade, arts, and culture.
 It’s also a dang cool place to visit (well, it’s actually hot and tropical, but you know what we mean).

 A major tourist destination, Miami, Florida, is second in the U.S. after New York City for international visitors.
 The Port of Miami is the busiest cruise port in the world, earning the nickname “Cruise Capital of the World.”

 Why is it so busy?
 Because there are many fun things to do in and around Miami!
 So much so that you might want your wheels if you’re looking to hit up as many places as possible or are in town for a while.

 If you’re staying in South Beach, day trips to places like Bill Baggs Cape Florida State Park, Key Largo, or the Miami Seaquarium on Virginia Key are much easier with a rental car.

 Amazing Key West is approximately four hours from Miami, and you would definitely want a rental car to visit.
 I highly recommend this side trip from Miami.
 It sounds like a long drive, but it’s incredibly scenic.
 The Seven Mile Bridge offers stunning Atlantic and Gulf Coast views.
 Stop in small towns, try local seafood, and enjoy the drive.